solita/solita.github.com/_posts/2014-10-01-simple-deployment-pipeline.md

 ![Delivery pipeline in action...](/img/simple-cd/aipal-pipeline.png)

 2. As suggested by [The Book](http://www.amazon.com/dp/0321601912) we have separate [git](http://git-scm.com/) repositories for appplication source code, data and server configurations.
 [Our source code](https://github.com/Opetushallitus/aitu) is public, but data is not.
-[Multi SCM plugin](https://wiki.jenkins-ci.org/display/JENKINS/Multiple+SCMs+Plugin) is needed to make multi repository checkouts work properly.
+[Multi SCM plugin](https://wiki.jenkins-ci.org/display/JENKINS/Multiple+SCMs+Plugin) was needed to make multi repository checkouts work properly.

 ### Build promotion

 Here's our pipeline start.
 Jenkins doesn't know it, but the script creates version numbers for our binaries to enable proper build promotion.
 Our version numbers are not Maven component versions, but simply Git hashes.
-It could be simpler but the version number has additional use which is beoynd the scope of this article.
+It could be simpler, but the version number has additional use which is beoynd the scope of this article.

 ![Jenkins isolated](/img/simple-cd/jenkins-job.png)